tasb/kubernetes-advanced/labs/lab-01.md

 minikube start -p labs --nodes 2
 ```

+The `--nodes 2` flag tells Minikube to create a cluster with 2 nodes.

+The `-p labs` flag tells Minikube to create a profile named `labs`.

 Wait for the cluster to be created.

 Then let's check the status of the cluster: